corda/corda-docs/content/en/docs/corda-enterprise/4.5/tokens-sdk/walk-through-diamonds.md

    fun `lifecycle example`() {
 ```

-### STEP 01: GIC publishes the diamond certificate
+### GIC publishes the diamond report

-GIC publishes the grading report on the diamond and shares with Denise:
+GIC publishes the grading report on the diamond and shares it with Denise.
+According to the report, the diamond has a cut scale and color scale grading of 'A':

       ```val diamond = DiamondGradingReport("1.0", DiamondGradingReport.ColorScale.A, DiamondGradingReport.ClarityScale.A, DiamondGradingReport.CutScale.A, gic.legalIdentity(), denise.legalIdentity())
        val publishDiamondTx = gic.createEvolvableToken(diamond, notary.legalIdentity()).getOrThrow()